 Is there a shuttle to and from the host hotels?
 Yes.
 Shuttles (passenger vans) will run from our campsite to our host hotels in the morning and evening.
 Learn more about shuttle service soon.
 What do I need to bring with me?
 Check out our extensive What and How to Pack list.
 Note: We allow you to bring one bag, in addition to a small bag for your tent if needed.
 The bag(s) shouldn't weight more than 50 pounds, total.

 Are there laundry facilities in camp?
 No, there are no laundry services available in Camp.
 However, we stay in cities that may have laundromats.

 Are there showers?
-Yes - we anticipate having shower facilities in each of the camp locations on the new route.
+Yes - we have shower facilities in each of the camp locations (all schools).
 Will food and first aid services be provided?
 Yes.
-All meals, beverages, snacks and first aid services will be provided.There'll also be free chiropractic and massage services during the Ride.
-Each participant gets a hot breakfast and dinner daily in camp, plus a bagged lunch and loads of snacks.
+All meals, beverages, snacks and first aid services will be provided.There'll also be free chiropractic and massage services during the Ride (first come first serve).
+Each participant receives a hot breakfast and dinner daily in camp, plus a bagged lunch and loads of snacks.
 You must decide on either vegetarian or non-vegetarian meals in advance of the event and you may not switch between the two during the course of the event, as our caterer goes to great lengths to make sure we have adequate amounts of each choice.
-Riders must also pick up their lunch on the road at the lunch pit, not in camp.
+Riders must also pick up their lunch on the road, at the lunch pit, not in camp.